Siemens-Healthineers/K2s/docs/op-manual/ceph-storage.md

 **Recommended (not strictly enforced):**

-- **Free disk space on the host** for the OSD VHDX files — at least `osdcount × osdsize` (default 2 × 20 GiB) plus headroom for growth, since the VHDX disks are dynamic but back all CephFS data.
+- **Free disk space on the host** for the OSD VHDX files — at least `osdcount × osdsizeInGb` (default 3 × 20 GiB) plus headroom for growth, since the VHDX disks are dynamic but back all CephFS data.
 - **Hardware sizing (CPU, memory, disks)** — for capacity planning of the Ceph host node, follow the official [Ceph Hardware Recommendations](https://docs.ceph.com/en/latest/start/hardware-recommendations/){target="_blank"}.
   A single-node Ceph cluster (MON + MGR + OSD + MDS daemons) needs several GiB of RAM to run